-Hearty enough for a meal, yet light, dairy-free, gluten-free and Weight Watchers friendly at only 3 WW points on blue this Corn Chowder Soup with turkey bacon, is a healthy and delicious way to enjoy your summer corn.
+Hearty enough for a meal, yet light, dairy-free, gluten-free and Weight Watchers friendly at only 3 WW points, this Healthy Creamy Corn Chowder Recipe with turkey bacon, is a healthy and delicious way to enjoy your summer corn.

 Fresh corn is only around for a short time so if you get your hands on some, then you are lucky!
 I love summer corn and I was one of the lucky ones, considering hail wiped out a lot of the crop in my area this year.

 And this Summer Corn Chowder was the delicious result!
 It's the perfect way to enjoy your corn.

 For this creamy corn chowder recipe you'll need these key ingredients: